 - Related Entries

-In this section, we consider some central puzzles that arise from trying to fit colors into scientific accounts of the world.
+In this section, we consider some central puzzles that arise in the philosophy of color, concerning the nature of colors and how they fit into scientific accounts of the world.

-One of the major problems with color has to do with fitting what we seem to know about colors into what science, particularly physics, tells us about physical bodies and their qualities.
+One of the major problems with color has to do with fitting what we seem to know about colors into what science (not only physics but the science of color vision) tells us about physical bodies and their qualities.
 It is this problem that historically has led the major physicists who have thought about color, to hold the view that physical objects do not actually have the colors we ordinarily and naturally take objects to possess.
 Oceans and skies are not blue in the way that we naively think, nor are apples red, (nor green).
-Colors of that kind, it is believed, have no place in the physical account of the world that has developed from the 16th Century to this century.
+Colors of that kind, it is believed, have no place in the physical account of the world that has developed from the sixteenth century to this century.

 Not only does the scientific mainstream tradition conflict with the common-sense understanding of color in this way, but as well, the scientific tradition contains a very counter-intuitive conception of color.
 There is, to illustrate, the celebrated remark by David Hume:

-Physicists who have subscribed to this doctrine include the luminaries: Galileo, Boyle, Descartes, Newton, Young, Maxwell and Helmholtz.
+Physicists who have subscribed to this doctrine include the luminaries: Galileo, Boyle, Descartes, Newton, Thomas Young, Maxwell and Hermann von Helmholtz.
 Maxwell, for example, wrote:

 It seems almost a truism to say that color is a sensation; and yet Young, by honestly recognizing this elementary truth, established the first consistent theory of color.
-(Maxwell 1890/1970, p.
-75)
+(Maxwell 1871: 13 [1970: 75])

 This combination of eliminativism—the view that physical objects do not have colors, at least in a crucial sense—and subjectivism—the view that color is a subjective quality—is not merely of historical interest.
-It is held by many contemporary experts and authorities on color.
-S. K. Palmer, a leading psychologist and cognitive scientist, writes:
+It is held by many contemporary experts and authorities on color, e.g., Zeki 1983, Land 1983, and Kuehni 1997.
+Palmer, a leading psychologist and cognitive scientist, writes:

 It should be noted, however, that things are more complex than the earlier remarks of Hume and Maxwell suggest.
 Descartes and Locke, for example, think that there are no colors in the physical world—no colors, as we ordinarily and naively understand them to be.
 But they are also widely interpreted as holding a secondary quality view of colors, i.e., holding the view that colors are powers or dispositions to cause experiences of a certain type.
 It is instructive to try to understand this dual position.
 We find, for example, this passage in Descartes’ Principles of Philosophy: